Skip to main content

 Exabytes Per Second (EB/s) to Kibibits Per Second (Kibps) Converter

-Type a value into the Exabytes Per Second (EB/s) field to convert to Kibibits Per Second (Kibps).
+Type your transfer speed in the input field to find Kibibits Per Second (Kibps) equivalent of your Exabyte Per Second (EB/s) value.
 1 EB/s = 7.812500000000e+15 Kibps, covering both bit-based and byte-based transfer rate units.

 Convert Exabytes Per Second to Kibibits Per Second